etingof/snmpsim/README.txt

 queries, while SNMPv1/v2c Manager can use specific SNMP community name (logically bound to SNMP context) to access particular set of Managed Objects.

+It is also possible with the SNMP Simulator software to vary responses based on Manager's transport address, not only SNMPv3 context or SNMPv1/v2c community names.

+Current Simulator version supports trivial SNMP SET operations in volatile mode meaning that all previously SET values are lost upon daemon restart.

+The Simulator software is fully free and open source.
+It's written from ground-up in an easy to learn and high-level scripting language called Python.
+Everyone is welcome to modify Simulator in any way to best suite their needs (note a [very permissive] BSD License is protecting Simulator).
+If you'd rather would like us customizing or developing particular Simulator feature for you, please let us know the details.

 Producing SNMP snapshots
 ------------------------